Rebecca Podos

-Rebecca Podos is an American author of young adult fiction and a literary agent, best known for her Lambda Literary Award-winning novel Like Water.
+Rebecca Podos is an American author of young adult fiction and adult fiction, and a literary agent.

 Career

-Podos is a literary agent at Rees Literary Agency.
+Podos is a literary agent at Neighborhood Literary.

 Her debut young adult novel, The Mystery of Hollow Places, is a thriller about a 17-year-old teen whose father, a best-selling mystery author, goes missing.
 Deciding that her father has gone to track down her mother, who abandoned them when she was a baby, she follows the clues she believes her father left behind in order to find them both.
 It was published by Balzer + Bray in 2016.
 The Mystery of Hollow Places received starred reviews from Kirkus Reviews, Booklist, and Bulletin of the Center for Children's Books.

 Podos' second novel, Like Water, is about a bisexual Mexican-American teen who becomes a performing mermaid in a theme park, where she meets and falls for a genderqueer teen.
 It was published by Balzer + Bray in 2017 and won a Lambda Literary Award in 2018.